kontena/kontena/docs/using-kontena/services.md

 ## Service Discovery

 Each service instance is automatically registered in Kontena Grid distributed DNS service, which makes them discoverable through simple name lookups.
-For example: if service is named as `nginx` and it has been scaled to two instances, then first instance can be found via `nginx-1.<grid>.kontena.local` dns address, second via `nginx-2.<grid>.kontena.local` etc. It's also possible to query service dns that returns all service instances records.
-For example, `nginx.<grid>.kontena.local` dns address will return both `nginx-1` and `nginx-2` instance addresses in random order.
+For example: if a service is named as `nginx` and it has been scaled to two instances, then the first instance can be found via `nginx-1.<grid>.kontena.local` dns address, the second via `nginx-2.<grid>.kontena.local` etc. It's also possible to query service dns that returns all service instances records.
+For example, the `nginx.<grid>.kontena.local` dns address will return both `nginx-1` and `nginx-2` instance addresses in random order.

 ## Service High Availability